-The body may have too little thyroid for a number of reasons, including problems with the thyroid gland itself, problems with the pituitary gland -- which send functional signals to the thyroid gland, differences in genetics (congenital), or acquisition with age.
+The body may have too little thyroid for several reasons, including problems with the thyroid gland itself, problems with the pituitary gland -- which send functional signals to the thyroid gland, differences in genetics (congenital), or acquisition with age.

 Excess thyroid hormone can decrease bone mineral density, so the lowest effective dose should be used.